War criminals in Canada: Crimes Against Humanity and War Crimes Act

 In 2000, the Crimes Against Humanity and War Crimes Act passed as a statute of the Parliament of Canada, which implements Canada's obligations under the Rome Statute of the International Criminal Court.

 In the years following the 2000 legislation, the lack of any compelling evidence about Nazi war criminals in Canada may have signalled to other potential war criminals from more recent arenas of conflict that Canada was a safe haven.
-However, in select cases where a suspected war criminal lacked a supporting community, the likelihood of prosecution under the 2000 statute increased.
-In 2009, Désiré Munyaneza was found living in Toronto, Ontario, Canada.
+In 2009, Rwandan war criminal Désiré Munyaneza was found living in Toronto, Ontario, Canada.
 He was the first man to be arrested and convicted in Canada on charges of war crimes and crimes against humanity for his role in the 1994 Rwandan genocide.
 In 2011, Illandaridevage Kulatunga who was wanted for suspected war crimes in Sri Lanka was able to leave Canada.
 Manuel De La Torre Herrera, a former Peruvian police officer who stayed in Canada for two years, was apprehended and deported.

+Yaroslav Hunka scandal

+On September 22, 2023, World War II veteran Yaroslav Hunka, who fought in the SS Division Galicia of the military wing of the Nazi Party, the Waffen-SS, was invited to the House of Commons of Canada to be recognized by Speaker Anthony Rota, the Member of Parliament for Hunka's district.
+Hunka received two standing ovations from all house members, including Prime Minister Justin Trudeau.
+This led to a major international embarrassment for Canada and the resignation of Anthony Rota.